dagraham/etm-dgraham/README.md

     - Special storage classes have been added to etm's instance of *TinyDB* for date, datetime and period storage. *Pendulum* date,  datetime and period objects used by etm are automatically encoded (serialized) as strings when stored in *TinyDB* and then automatically decoded as datetime and interval objects when retrieved by etm.
     - Preserving the *naive* or *aware* state of the object is accomplished by appending either an *N* or an *A* to the serialized string.
     - Aware datetimes are converted to UTC when encoded and are converted to the local time when decoded.
     - Naive dates and datetimes are not converted when encoded.
-When decoded, dates are converted to midnight and then, along with naive date-times, are treated as aware in the local timezone.
+When decoded, dates are converted to midnight and then, along with naive datetimes, are treated as aware in the local timezone.

 - Fuzzy parsing of entries is suppored.
 - Here are examples of fuzzy parsing and serialization supposing that it is currently Wed, Jan 4, 2018 and that the local timezone is US/Eastern: